 No matter where you get the ground-truth data or how carefully you label, it’s extremely unlikely to have the predicted output match the ground-truth bounding box coordinates.
 That is because the parameters, such as image pyramid scale, sliding window size, etc., exclude the possibility of a heavy overlap, which explains the theoretical applications of score 1.

-IoU score
+iou score

 IoU in practice